ghelmling/beeno/README.txt

 The native Java API for HBase provides fairly low level access to your data, representing rows essentially as maps of byte arrays.
-To simplify data access and manipulation, we've built a layer of common client utilities in the com.meetup.base.db.hbase package.
+To simplify data access and manipulation, we've built a layer of common client utilities.
 The core of this is a simple entity layer that maps Java classes -> HBase tables and back.
-This layer borrows heavily from Hibernate and JPA, though it's much, much more limited in scope.
+This layer borrows a bit conceptually from Hibernate and JPA, though it's much, much more limited in scope.

 Mapping Entities